What You Need for a Saltwater Aquarium

 - Proper filtration and aeration of an aquarium

-- The need to use a certain type of soil
+- The need to use a specific type of soil

-- The difficulty of replacing water, which you can only do by using special equipment
+- The difficulty of replacing water, which you can only do by using specialized equipment

 - High financial costs for creating a saltwater aquarium and maintaining it in perfect condition